LandonSyn/website/README.md

 # Sample Website

-[This blurb isn't bluster.
+[The following blurb isn't bluster.
 Hartl's *Learn Enough* series is better than any of many tutorials I have tried.
 Hartl does not skip steps or assume prior knowledge. - LandonSyn]

 This is a sample website made as part of [*Learn Enough™ Git to Be Dangerous*](http://learnenough.com/git-tutorial), possibly the greatest